 You, meet delicata squash:

-I personally met delicata squash for the first time last year when it appeared in my weekly CSA box.
-I had no idea what to do with it back then, so I just roasted it like I do with all the other squashes.
+I personally met delicata squash for the first time when it appeared in my weekly CSA box.
+I had no idea what to do with it back then, so I opted to make roasted delicata squash, just like I do with other squashes.

 And then they gave me TWO!